syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 'Extracts text from first page.

 Dim s As String = page.ExtractText()

->
+ {% endhighlight %}

-> _Note: The text is extracted in the order in which it is written in the document stream and not in the order in which it is viewed in the PDF viewer._
+> Note: The text is extracted in the order in which it is written in the document stream and not in the order in which it is viewed in the PDF viewer.

 ## Image Extraction